Spyguy001/Skyline/deliverables/iteration-03.review.md

 #### Planned changes

-List any process-related changes you are planning to make (if there are any)

- * Ordered from most to least important.
- * Explain why you are making a change.
+1) We are planning on making individual features smaller.
+   There have been situations in our development where it takes too long to deliver what we classified as a single feature and thus a lot of time had to be spent updating a single branch that changed many classes.
+Having smaller features would expedite the development process and make the progress more granular.

+2) We plan on making our meetings more succinct and relevant.
+As development started finishing up, the meetings no longer needed to be as long (and we ended up getting discussing irrelevant issues during them).
+   Thus, we will make the meetings smaller and cover the relevant details quickly.

+3) We plan on making better use of Issues.
+Issues were often not created when bugs were found as we relied mostly on direct communication via Discord.
+However, there were situations were discussions on Discord were forgotten (or remembered to late) and we hope to solve this problem using git Issues.

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

+(Note: the Goals are ordered from most to least important within each category.)

+##### Database:

-- Goal: Implement the Data Access Object (For Java)
+- Goal: Implement the Data Access Object (For Java; Android DAO was implemented in last iteration)
     - Completed tasks:
        - Methods for adding / deleting Managers and Residents to a specified Condo
        - Methods for retrieving Managers and Residents from a specified Condo